lorefnon/hbs-dedent-helper/README.md

 # Handlebars dedent helper

-A simple handlebars helper to dedent blocks of text in handlebars.
+A set of simple handlebars helpers to help with indentation

 Very often, when using block helpers our code would end up nested more than it should be.
 Which can be problematic for code-generators: